-Before you come to terms on a business loan, you, like any business owner, want to know one thing: is this the best loan for me?
+Before you come to terms on a business loan, use a business loan calculator to determine which type of financing is right for you.

 When you’re looking to secure a business loan, interest rates are just one piece of the larger puzzle.
 You also need to consider how much you intend to borrow, how long you’ll need to pay it back and most importantly, what level of return on investment you expect to earn with this loan.

-The goal of Fast Capital 360’s business loan calculator is to help you understand what your business can afford in the clearest terms possible.
-We’ll also break down some of the more involve components of a business loan.
-For example, we’ll simplify interest rates, APR, the different fees you might encounter, and how you can reduce the overall cost of your loan.
+The goal of Fast Capital 360’s small business loan calculators is to help you understand what your business can afford in the clearest terms possible.
+We’ll also break down some of the more involved components of a business loan.
+For example, we’ll simplify interest rates, APR, the different fees you might encounter and how you can reduce the overall cost of your loan.

 Here’s what you’ll need to enter: